omidmohajerani99/Hamming-code-7-4/README.md

  \
  Image from[https://en.wikipedia.org/wiki/Noisy-channel_coding_theorem]

 We simulate a BSC channel that has the ability to create a random noise on one of the seven bits of the C codeword.
-During the time of sending the C code word in the channel, a noise may be created on one of the the C codeword bits and the C codeword becomes to D codeword.
+During the time of sending the C code word in the channel, a noise may be created on one of the C codeword bits and the C codeword becomes to D codeword.

 A &rarr;Encoding&rarr; C &rarr;Noies&rarr;  D &rarr;Decoding&rarr; A*